mikejsavage/yougram/README.md

-    db.sq3 <- contains all the album metadata etc, backing up SQLite databases requires special care so... assets/ <- contains all your photos, only back up this folder! metadata_backup.json: ...yougram also saves all its metadata here, in a backup friendly format generated/ <- contains thumbnails and the like, this can be entirely regenerated from your assets so you don't need to keep it safe moondream/ <- contains AI models for image classification, you downloaded these from the internet so again feel free to kill it
+    db.sq3 <- contains all the album metadata etc, backing up SQLite databases requires special care so... assets/ <- contains all your photos, only back up this folder! metadata_backup.json: ...yougram also saves all its metadata here, in a backup friendly format generated/ <- contains thumbnails and HEIC -> JPG conversions and the like, this can be entirely regenerated from your assets so you don't need to keep it safe moondream/ <- contains AI models for image classification, you downloaded these from the internet so again feel free to kill it